badlydrawnrob/anki/source/docs/professional/index.md

 > `custom-theme.less` holds all the colours you'll need to create your own theme.
 We're using CSS variables (e.g: `var(--color-code-dark-*)`) and compiling them with [Less CSS](https://lesscss.org/).

 - You'll mainly be editing the `variables/custom-theme.less` colours ...
-- You can reference the `--color-code-*` variables from `breezedark.less`, which holds all the variables you'll need.
+- You can reference the `--color-code-*` variables from `breezedark.less`:
+    - This holds all the variables you'll need.
-- You can also reference Pandoc's Skylighting themes (see below) for colours, but there's better themes out in the wild!
+- You can also reference Pandoc's Skylighting themes (see below) for colours ...
+    - But there's [better](https://draculatheme.com/) themes out in the wild!

 If you'd like to also change the typography, such as `--font-*` variables, you'll can find this in `typography.less` and other files.
 You can edit in-place or create `custom-*.less` files and add them to `.gitignore` so you don't have to keep making changes when the repo updates.